BzZ7t/ToastBot-Hikari/README.md

 # ToastBot-Hikari
-An all-purpose bot for discord
+An all-purpose bot for discord made in Python with Hikari!

 # Current Commands
 ```